marcgg/marcgg.github.com/_posts/2015-06-16-code-blocks-ulysses-iii.md

 If you're like me, you might need some more customisation, like some custom HTML or CSS for a given article.
 Personally I really wanted a way to say "leave me alone" to my editor so I could really do whatever I want.
 To do this, Ulysses has this syntax:

-Leave me _alone_ <br>
-<em>I know what I'm doing</em>
+Leave me alone <br><em>I know what I'm doing</em>

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/ulysses_alone.jpg" style="width: 500px;"/></div>

 ## Smart Pasting

-When I'm writing a tech article like the one about [Elixir][4], I usually code in Vim, run the code a bunch of times from the console, and finally paste it into Ulysses.
+When I'm writing a tech article like the one about [Elixir][6], I usually code in Vim, run the code a bunch of times from the console, and finally paste it into Ulysses alongside some explainations.

 If you like this workflow, then you'll love Smart Paste.
 Using ⇧⌘V (shift-command-V) when pasting, you get this nice prompt helping you get the correct formatting right away.